The British Virgin Islands Pet Passport & Import Regulations

 The British Virgin Islands does not publish a list of banned breeds.

-All pets must enter the British Virgin Islands at Terrance B. Lettsome International Airport on Tortola.
+All pets can enter the British Virgin Islands at Terrance B. Lettsome International Airport on Tortola.
 Pets can arrive in the cabin, as checked baggage or as air cargo.

 The Veterinary Division must be given at least 24 hours notice of confirmed arrival date, time, airline/vessel and port of entry.
 This will facilitate unnecessary delays, and avoid detention of animal(s) for Veterinary clearance at port of entry.